 Each year the Michigan area sponsors an Archdiocesan Mass of Anointing on the Sunday closest to the Feast of Our Lady of Lourdes.

 Mr. Dan Goodnow, a Knight of Malta, established this program that seeks to counsel women entering abortion clinics.
 Approximately 11,000 women per year are counseled.
 On a quarterly basis, the organization sponsors a special Mass followed by a procession to two abortion clinics where the rosary is recited.
-More information can be found here.

 Hope Clinic is a nonprofit interdenominational Christian organization whose mission is to provide compassionate and practical help to those in need, ministering to the whole person and addressing their spiritual as well as physical needs.
 Hope provides comprehensive medical and dental care to low-income, uninsured children and adults.
 Hope also provides a range of other services aimed either at meeting basic needs or equipping people with the tools needed to improve the quality of their lives and/or to become self-sufficient.
 These include a food bank, a weekend meal program, free laundry facilities, and a limited financial assistance program.